 Termination Benefits.
 Our named executive officers do not have any employment agreements that call for payments of termination or severance benefits or that provide for any payments in the event of a change in control of our General Partner.
-The ETP 2004 Unit Plan provides for immediate vesting of all unvested restricted unit awards in the event of a change in control, as defined in the applicable plan.
-In addition, the ETP 2008 Incentive Plan and 2011 Incentive Plan provide the ETP Compensation Committee with the discretion, unless otherwise specified in the applicable award agreement, to provide for immediate vesting of all unvested restricted unit awards in the event of a (i) change of control, as defined in the plan; (ii) death or (iii) disability, as defined in the applicable plan.
-In the case of the December 2014 and 2015 long-term incentive awards to the named executive officers under ETP's 2008 Incentive Plan, the Sunoco Logistics Plan or the 2012 Incentive Plan, the awards would immediately and fully vest all unvested restricted unit awards in the event of a change of control, as defined in the applicable plan.
+In addition, ETE Plan, Second Amended and Restated Energy Transfers Partners, L.P.
+2008 Long-Term Incentive Plan (the "2008 Incentive Plan"), the Energy Transfer Partners, L.P.
+Amended and Restated 2011 Long-Term Incentive Plan (the "2011 Incentive Plan"), and the Energy Transfer Partners, L.L.C.
+Long Term Incentive Plan, as amended and restated (the "ETP Plan") provide the ETP Compensation Committee with the discretion, unless otherwise specified in the applicable award agreement, to provide for immediate vesting of all unvested restricted unit awards in the event of a (i) change of control, as defined in the plan; (ii) death or (iii) disability, as defined in the applicable plan.
+In the case of the December 2014 and 2015 long-term incentive awards to the named executive officers under ETP's 2008 Incentive Plan, the ETP Plan or the Sunoco LP 2012 Long-Term Incentive Plan (the "2012 Incentive Plan"), the awards would immediately and fully vest all unvested restricted unit awards in the event of a change of control, as defined in the applicable plan.
 Please refer to "Compensation Tables - Potential Payments Upon a Termination or Change of Control" for additional information.